-Depression and suicide/self-injury (SMQ) is a hierarchical SMQ.
-The parent SMQ (Depression and suicide/self-injury (SMQ)) has both narrow and broad search terms.
-However the sub-SMQ (Suicide/self-injury (SMQ)) has only narrow search terms.
-Thus, the sub-SMQ's narrow and broad searches would return the same result.
+In this hierarchical SMQ, the parent SMQ, Depression and suicide/self-injury (SMQ), has both narrow and broad search terms.
+However one of its two sub-SMQs, Suicide/self-injury (SMQ), has only narrow search terms.
+Thus, this sub-SMQ's narrow and broad searches would return the same result.
 Other than the hierarchy structure, the implementation for this SMQ is similar to the non-hierarchical SMQs with narrow and broad search terms (see section 1.5.2.1).
 The superordinate SMQ can be applied by combining the terms in the subordinate SMQs.

-2.24.5 List of References for Depression and suicide/self-injury (SMQ)
+2.25.5 List of References for Depression and suicide/self-injury (SMQ)

 - Definitions and basic requirements for the use of terms for reporting adverse drug reactions (IV).
 Pharmacoepidemiology and Drug Safety 1993; 2:149-153. - Depression.
 Reporting Adverse Drug Reactions: Definitions of Terms and Criteria for Their Use.
 Bankowski Z, Bruppacher R, Crusius I et al (Eds).
 Council for International Organizations of Medical Sciences: Geneva, 1999, pg.
 43. - Kando JC, Wells BG, and Hayes PE.
 Depressive disorders.
 Pharmacotherapy: A Pathophysiologic Approach (5th Ed).
 DiPiro JT, Talbert RL, Yee GC et al (Eds).
 McGraw-Hill: New York, 2002, pg.
 1243-1264. - Major depressive episode.
 Diagnostic and Statistical Manual of Mental Disorders (4th Ed).
 American Psychiatric Association: Washington DC, 1994, pg.
 320-327. - Major depressive disorder.
 Diagnostic and Statistical Manual of Mental Disorders (4th Ed).
-American Psychiatric Association: Washington DC, 1994, pq.
+American Psychiatric Association: Washington DC, 1994, pg.
 370-375. - Substance-induced mood disorder.
 Diagnostic and Statistical Manual of Mental Disorders (4th Ed).
 American Psychiatric Association: Washington DC, 1994, pg.
 370-375. - Dysthymic disorder.
 Diagnostic and Statistical Manual of Mental Disorders (4th Ed).
 American Psychiatric Association: Washington DC, 1994, pg.
-345-350.
+345-350. - Minor depressive disorder.
+Diagnostic and Statistical Manual of Mental Disorders (4th Ed).
+American Psychiatric Association: Washington DC, 1994, pg.
+719-721.

-2.25 Drug abuse, dependence and withdrawal (SMQ)
+2.26 Drug abuse, dependence and withdrawal (SMQ)

-- Drug abuse: - Habitual use of drugs: - Not needed for therapeutic purposes (e.g., to alter mood) - To effect a body function unnecessarily (e.g., laxative) - Non-medical use of drugs - Prevalence of cocaine, other psychostimulant abuse appears to be increasing in some metropolitan areas - Initiation and persistence of drug abuse determined by complex interaction of: - Pharmacologic properties and relative availability of the drug, the personality and expectation of the user, and the environmental context in which the drug is used - Polydrug abuse is increasingly common - May be an acute or a chronic intoxication - Symptoms vary according to pharmacologic properties, dose, and regular use of drug - Withdrawal: - Abrupt cessation of use in a habituated person - A substance specific syndrome follows cessation or reduction in intake of a psychoactive substance previously used regularly - Withdrawal symptoms vary according to psychoactive substance used: - o Generally "opposite" the acute effects of drug - Include nonspecific symptoms e.g., nausea, diarrhea or obstipation, profuse sweating, increase in respiratory rate, tachycardia - Common symptoms include anxiety, restlessness, irritability, insomnia, impaired attention
+- Drug abuse: - Habitual use of drugs: - Not needed for therapeutic purposes (e.g., to alter mood) - To effect a body function unnecessarily (e.g., laxative) - Non-medical use of drugs - Prevalence of cocaine, other psychostimulant abuse appears to be increasing in some metropolitan areas - Initiation and persistence of drug abuse determined by complex interaction of: - Pharmacologic properties and relative availability of the drug, the personality and expectation of the user, and the environmental context in which the drug is used - Polydrug abuse is increasingly common - May be an acute or a chronic intoxication - Symptoms vary according to pharmacologic properties, dose, and regular use of drug - Withdrawal: - Abrupt cessation of use in a habituated person - A substance specific syndrome follows cessation or reduction in intake of a psychoactive substance previously used regularly - Withdrawal symptoms vary according to psychoactive substance used: - Generally "opposite" the acute effects of drug - Include nonspecific symptoms e.g., nausea, diarrhea or obstipation, profuse sweating, increase in respiratory rate, tachycardia - Common symptoms include anxiety, restlessness, irritability, insomnia, impaired attention

-- Included: - Drug abuse/dependence:
+- Included:

-- All relevant terms referring to drug "abuse," "intentional misuse," "illicit drug," or "dependence" included as narrow terms - Terms observed with abuse but which also occur without abuse (e.g., "increased tolerance" or "overdose" or "drug level increased" or "drug toxicity") included as broad terms - Terms indicating neonatal events
+- Drug abuse/dependence:

-Withdrawal:
+- All relevant terms referring to drug "abuse," "intentional misuse," "illicit drug," or "dependence" included as narrow terms

-- All terms containing "drug withdrawal" included as narrow terms - Terms only containing "withdrawal" or "rebound" included as broad terms - Terms indicating neonatal events
+- Terms observed with abuse but which also occur without abuse (e.g., "increased tolerance" or "overdose" or "drug level increased" or "drug toxicity") included as broad terms - Terms indicating neonatal events - Withdrawal: - All terms containing "drug withdrawal" included as narrow terms - o Terms only containing "withdrawal" or "rebound" included as broad terms - Terms indicating neonatal events